MethodsAndPractices/vsteam/.docs/Get-VSTeamField.md

 ## PARAMETERS

 ### -ReferenceName
-The fully-qualified or partial reference name.
-Note that display names like "Target Date" which contain a space may have a reference name in the form "Microsoft.VSTS.Scheduling.TargetDate" the resolution of the partial name looks for the section after the final "." character, which is "TargetDate" with no space, and therefore does not match the display name.
+The fully-qualified or partial ReferenceName.
+Note that display names like "Target Date" which contain a space may have a reference name in the form "Microsoft.VSTS.Scheduling.TargetDate", and the resolution of the partial name looks for the section after the final "." character, which is "TargetDate" with no space, and therefore does not match the display name.

 ```yaml
 Type: Object